plume-lib/trigger-travis/README.md

 ```
   travis login && travis token
 ```

-(If the travis program isn't installed, then use either of these two commands (whichever one works):
+If the travis program isn't installed, then install it using either of these two commands (whichever one works):
 ```
    gem install travis
    sudo apt-get install ruby-dev && sudo gem install travis
 ```
 *Don't* do `sudo apt-get install travis` which installs a trajectory analyzer.

 Note that the Travis access token output by `travis token` differs from the Travis token available at https://travis-ci.org/profile .
 If you store it in in a file, make sure the file is not readable by others,